OJ17/things-I-learned-wiki/docs/distraction/Quotes/quotes-from-others.md

 `"What matters is the pace of innovation - That is the fundamental determinant of competitiveness"` - Elon Musk

-`"What is not started today is never finished tomorrow"` - Goethe
+`"What is not started today is never finished tomorrow"` - Johann Goethe

-`"Those who make peaceful revolution impossible make violent revolution inevitable"` - JFK
+`"Those who make peaceful revolution impossible make violent revolution inevitable"` - John F. Kennedy

-`"All truly great thoughts are conceived whilst walking"` - Nietzsche
+`"All truly great thoughts are conceived whilst walking"` - Friedrich Nietzsche

 `"Our best efforts are nothing more than half-completed stories told around the campfire."` - Terence McKenna